GoogleContainerTools/kpt-functions-catalog/functions/ts/kubeval/README.md

 `additional_schema_locations` is provided, we will convert the baked-in OpenAPI document to json schemas and use them.

+Note: `kpt fn render` allow neither network access nor volume mount.
+That means you need to use the baked-in OpenAPI schema when using this function in `kpt fn render`.

 This function can be configured using a ConfigMap with the following keys, all of which are optional: